kulapio/libra-merchant/README.md

 License
 -------

-Libra Wallet POC is released under the terms of the MIT license.
+Libra Merchant is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.

 Contributing